Financing for equity in primary and secondary education

 Introduction

 In Timor-Leste, the Ministry of Education holds primary responsibility for the planning and management of the education system, including human resources, in collaboration with the Civil Service Commission.
 The Ministry also oversees the allocation of material and financial resources to the education sector.
-Financial control and monitoring of expenditure execution in schools are delegated to the 13 District Education Directorates, which operate within their respective jurisdictions.
+Financial control and monitoring of expenditure execution in schools are delegated to Municipal bodies, which operate within their respective jurisdictions.

 1. Education resources to subnational governments